dd9jn/rfc4880bis/crypto-refresh.md

 Each row with "Generate?" marked as "No" is described for backward compatibility, and MUST NOT be generated.

+Argon2 is only used with AEAD-protected secret key material.
-An implementation MUST reject as malformed a secret key packet where the first octet is 255 and the S2K-specifier is 4 (Argon2).
+An implementation MUST reject as malformed a secret key packet where the the S2K-specifier is 4 (Argon2) and the first octet is anything but 253.

 #### Symmetric-Key Message Encryption